raviteja5/Precise-Pointer-Analysis/README.md

 # Precise-Pointer-Analysis

-Implementation of a precise K-Object context sensitive pointer analysis for Java
+This is a code sample of implementation of a precise pointer analysis as part of project Petablox.

+For complete code changes, please visit https://github.com/petablox-project/petablox/commits/develop.